-I wondering how many information on blockchain in the Internet you can find and how many of this information are really useless, especially when it is all about technical aspects.
+I wondering how many information on blockchain on the Internet you can find and how many of this information is really useless, especially when it is all about technical aspects.
 Will try to solve this problem in a series of articles and will start from this one.
 Pretty sure it’s a hot topic.

 Download an Ethereum wallet and sync with a network